modelscope/data-juicer/docs/BadDataExhibition.md

 to process them.
 The motivations of this exhibition include:
 - It can help users to better understand how each OP in Data-juicer finds these "bad" data to improve the "quality" of datasets.
-- We want to show that there might be non-negligible differences between diverse datasets.
+- There might be non-negligible differences between diverse datasets.
 So some OPs work well on some datasets but might be useless on others.
-- We want to tell users that no matter how high-quality people consider a dataset to be (e.g. Wikipedia, Books, ...), there are always some "bad" data hidden in it.
+- No matter how high-quality people consider a dataset to be (e.g. Wikipedia, Books, ...), there are always some "bad" data hidden in it.

 ## Table of Contents